Ness247142/DI_Bootcamp/Useful Tools for Portfolio.md

 ![](https://www.freecodecamp.org/news/content/images/2020/04/screely-1586183781361.png)

-## Here is a list of useful tools for start-ups and the growth of your web business.
+## Lists of useful tools for start-ups and the growth of your web business.

 ## Scraping Tools